freenet/freenet-core/README.md

 # Freenet

-The Internet has grown increasingly centralized over the past 25 years, such that a handful of companies now effectively control the Internet infrastructure.
+The Internet has grown increasingly centralized over the past two decades, such that a handful of companies now effectively control the Internet infrastructure.
 The public square is privately owned, threatening freedom of speech and democracy.